-Joint arrangements is another type of strategic investment that involves the contractually- agreed sharing of control by two or more investors.
+Joint arrangements is another type of strategic investment that involves the contractuallyagreed sharing of control by two or more investors.
 There are two types of joint arrangements, namely; joint operations and joint ventures.
-A joint operation exists if the investor has rights to the assets and unlimited liability obligations of the joint entity and a joint venture exists if the investor has rights to net assets (assets and limited liability obligations of the joint of the joint entity.
+A joint operation exists if the investor has rights to the assets and unlimited liability obligations of the joint entity and a joint venture exists if the investor has rights to net assets (assets and limited liability obligations of the joint entity.